De-Identification

 670image

-Additionally, users can upload custom obfuscation files in JSON format on the Customize Labels page.
+Users can also upload custom obfuscation configurations in JSON format via the Customize Labels page, enabling the seamless reuse of obfuscation rules across multiple projects.

 670image

-The de-identification process remains similar to the existing pre-annotation workflow:
+The de-identification process is similar to the existing pre-annotation workflow:

-1. Import Tasks: Initially, tasks are imported, and the NonDeidentified tag is automatically added to the tasks.
-It helps users to know which tasks have been deidentified and which are yet to be de-identified.
+Initially, tasks are imported, and the NonDeidentified tag is automatically added to the tasks.
+It helps users know which tasks have been deidentified and which are yet to be de-identified.

 670image

-2. Pre-annotate/De-identify: Click the De-identification (pre-annotate) button to deploy the de-identification pipeline and pre-annotate and de-identify tasks.
-Once the task is pre-annotated and de-identified, the de-identification status changes to either green, red, or grey, just like pre-annotation status.
+Click the De-identification (pre-annotate) button to deploy the de-identification pipeline and pre-annotate your tasks.
+During the pre-annotation stage, there is a status indicator (the colored circle) next to each task that changes to either green, red, or grey, just like the pre-annotation status.

 670image